dinochiti/kmeans-go/README.md

 The UT CS380P Parallel Systems class had 5 labs each solving a different embarrassingly parallelizable challenge using a different language or tool.

-We solved clustering with K-Means using C++ and Cuda.
+We solved clustering with K-Means using C and Cuda.
 (I don't have that repo public here in GitHub because it would serve as a cheat source for future students in the class.)

 We also solved equivalence comparison for Binary Search Trees using Go.